titomiguelcosta/hammer/README.md

 ## Installation

-Copy the .env.dist to .env and add configuration for the services you want to use.
+Copy the .env to .env.local and add configuration for the services you want to use.

 * [GitHub](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
 * [Twitter](https://apps.twitter.com/)